 Indicating the contrast between two ideas is another use of conjunctive adverbs.
-Look at some eamples of conjunctive adverbs that show contrast:
+Look at some examples of conjunctive adverbs that show contrast:

 I started to cry in front of every one,

-In order to explain what you mean or to support an argument, you can use examples or evidence to back it up.
-You can use conjunctive adverbs to introduce them:
+In order to explain what you mean or to support an argument, you can provide examples or evidence.
+You can use conjunctive adverbs to introduce these examples: